nonomal/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 > [!IMPORTANT]
 > You will need to install the [Group folder](https://apps.nextcloud.com/apps/groupfolders) app in Nextcloud in order to have OpenProject automatically managed your Nextcloud folders.
 Each storage can only have one group folder with the same name.

+Please note, when you use the **Terms of Service** app on the Nextcloud side, all terms also need to be accepted for the OpenProject user that gets created during the setup.
+This is set to happen automatically during the initial set-up.
+If you see an error message indicating otherwise or the integration does not behave as expected, please refer to the [Troubleshooting](#troubleshooting) section at the bottom of this page.

 At this point, you can click on **Done, complete setup** in both applications and your instance configuration will be completed.